Richard Harden (cricketer)

-Richard John Harden (born 16 August 1965)) is a former English first-class cricketer.
-He was a right-handed batsman, who played for Somerset (1985–1998), where he was awarded his county cap in 1989, and Yorkshire (1999–2000).
-He also had two stints playing for Central Districts in New Zealand.
-He was born at Bridgwater in Somerset in 1965.
-Harden is married to Rachel Reese; they have three children together.
+Richard John Harden (born 16 August 1965) is a former English first-class cricketer.
+A right-handed batsman, he played for Somerset from 1985 to 1998, receiving his county cap in 1989, and for Yorkshire from 1999 to 2000.
+He also had two stints playing for Central Districts in New Zealand, and later moved to New Zealand permanently.

+Harden runs a financial advice company.
+He is married to Rachel Reese, whose successful campaign for the mayoralty of Nelson he managed.
+They married in 2017 after 12 years together.
+They have three children from previous marriages: her son and daughter, and his son.